EdmundBenedict/lordcephei.github.io/pages/lmf_bi2te3_tutorial.md

     AUTOBAS[PNU=1 LOC=1 LMTO=5 MTO=4 GW=1]

 The basis is similar to LMTO=4 but EH has been set a little deeper.
-This helps the QS_GW_ implementation interpolate between _k_-points.
+This helps the QS<i>GW</i> implementation interpolate between _k_-points.
 The larger basis makes a minor difference to the valence bands; but the conduction bands change, especially the higher in energy you go.

 Look also at this [QS_GW_ demo for Silicon](Demo_QSGW_Si.html).